School Safety and Facilities

 Register here.

-This one-day session focuses on Science Investigation (Biology).
-Interdependent Relationships in Ecosystems: For the Birds -Designing Solutions.
-This Investigation is a hands-on laboratory experience that prepares teachers to ready students for the new Biology Regents Examination.
-(This is 3 of 3 Science Investigations: Biology).
+This one-day session focuses on Science Investigations (Physics).
+Forces and Interactions: Induction Junction - What is your Function?
+This Investigation is a hands-on lab experience that prepares teachers to ready students for the new Physics Regents Examination.
+(This is 2 of 3 Science Investigations: Physics).
+Participants in this one-day session will:

-- experience this Investigation both as a teacher and student.
+-experience this Investigation both as a teacher and student.

-- deepen their understanding of NYSED's expectations for the new Regents' exam in Life Science: Biology.
+-discuss how modifications affect the induced potential difference that produces the electric current. deepen their understanding of NYSED's expectations for the new Regents' exam in Physics.

 Center for Professional Learning and Curriculum Support